 In many cases, a potential supplier cannot be considered for a tender or procurement contract without demonstrating compliance with sustainability standards.

 This need for supply chain accountability is behind many companies’ decisions to develop a sustainable procurement policy and embed this into decision-making over the lifecycle of their operations.
-A responsible/sustainable purchasing policy considers environmental, social and governance (ESG) criteria as well as economic factors related to purchasing decisions.
-It aims to create positive impact rather as well as reducing negative impact.
+A responsible/sustainable purchasing policy considers environmental, social and governance (ESG) criteria as well as economic factors.
+It aims to create positive impacts and reduce negative impacts.
 If you run a business, see this recent report on Driving supply chain impact through sustainability action.

 Practical tips for responsible purchasing

-Before making a purchase for yourself, your home, or your business, decide if you need to buy something at all.
-Maybe you could repair or reuse an existing item, borrow/hire one, manage without a new service or do things in another way.
-If the answer is “Yes, we definitely need it”, the next step is to specify the requirements clearly.
+Before purchasing for yourself, your home, or your business, decide if you really need to buy it!
+Maybe you could repair or reuse an existing item, borrow or hire one, manage without it or do things in another way.
+If the answer is “Yes, we definitely need it”, the next step is to specify exactly what you require.
 Then you can use this specification to research potential purchase options.

 Once you have a shortlist of potential purchases that meet the stated need, ask yourself:

-• Who makes/supplies it?
-What’s their reputation and human rights record like?
+- Who makes/supplies it?
+What is their reputation and human rights record?
 Do they have a sustainability policy?
 Any eco-labels or accreditations?

 Researching sustainability credentials

-Some of the above questions you can answer quite simply; others may require more effort to find out.
+Some of the above questions can be answered easily; others may require more effort to find out.
 To find answers, start by looking at company websites, online reviews, product labels and other readily accessible sources.
 You can also try asking the supplier or manufacturer to provide information, especially if you are procuring on behalf of a business.

 If researching larger companies, search their website for a sustainability report (it may be called an ‘ESG report’, which covers Environmental, Social & Governance).
 For any company website, try searching for terms such as ‘Corporate Responsibility’, ‘Environment’, ‘Responsible business’ or simply ‘Sustainability’.

-The moral is: the more buyers look for genuine sustainability information, the more sellers will be motivated to provide it (and act on it).
+The more buyers look for genuine sustainability information, the more sellers will be motivated to provide it (and act on it).

 Balancing sustainability with cost and value for money

-To help business procurement managers compare purchase options, Green Street’s Sustainable Procurement Tool includes a simple spreadsheet you can adapt to adjust weightings and score potential purchases.
+To help business owners or corporate procurement managers compare purchase options, Green Street’s Sustainable Procurement Tool includes a simple spreadsheet you can adapt to adjust weightings and score potential purchases.
 There’s also a checklist template to help you research options and an online decision support tool.

-If you’re making buying decisions as an individual rather than a business, the same basic principles apply.
-The practical tips and questions above can guide you towards buying green products and services, as well as our Green Tips and The Natural Step conditions mentioned earlier in this post.
+The same principles apply when buying as an individual rather than a business.
+See the practical tips and questions above for guidance on buying green products and services.
+Other useful resources include the Green Tips and The Natural Step conditions mentioned earlier in this post.

 Responsible purchasing is your choice

-By proactively choosing where our money is spent, our money talks.
-It speaks volumes about our priorities, values and needs.
-Our spending decisions reverberate along the supply chain to spread that message.
+Money talks.
+Proactively choosing where our money is spent speaks volumes about our priorities, values and needs.
+Spending decisions reverberate along the supply chain to spread that message.

 In the end, these are just words.
 To exercise your purchasing superpower responsibly, use the power of words to ask more questions.
-Ultimately, the standard purchasing questions “How much does it cost?” and “Which option is the best value?” can be answered not just in economic terms, but also in relation to environmental cost and social value.
+Ultimately, standard purchasing questions like “How much does it cost?” and “Which option is the best value?” can be answered not just in financial cost, but also in environmental cost and social value.

 Related Green Street resources